-Reason no. 4: Love can be celebrated without Valentine’s Day
+Reason no. 4: You can Celebrate Love without Valentine’s Day

 Why do so many Christians limit their love on a specific day, in this case, Valentine’s Day?
 Wouldn’t it be great to demonstrate your love every single day?

-Married couples or those who are in a relationship can show their love and concern every day and not waiting for Valentine’s Day to arrive.
+Married couples or those who are in a relationship can show their love and concern every day and not wait for Valentine’s Day to arrive.

 After all, even if you celebrate your love on Valentine’s Day, it really feels awkward since this day celebrates lust and not true love.

 Reason no. 5: NO one exactly knows who St. Valentine is

 Do a quick search on the Internet and see what you can find about St. Valentine.
 It is very weird because his story is based on LEGEND and not facts.

 It is also unbiblical to revere a man.
 Some people think that we should pray to the saints as they can help bring our petitions to God.
 This is a satanic deception that we must all stop.